johnhope829/johnhope829/README.md

 - 🎧 What I'm working on:
     - Capstone Project: Comparative analysis of LLM evaluation frameworks, with a focus on LLM-as-a-judge vs. NLP
-    - MarketMind: developing a marketing AI agent backed by a text-to-SQL architecture, providing on-demand analytics
+    - MarketMind: A marketing AI agent application, backed by a text-to-SQL architecture, providing on-demand analytics
-    - Multimodal Playlist Generation: Deep learning project, combining user mood, biometric, and physical activity to generate personalized playlists
+    - Multimodal Playlist Generation: Using deep learning, combining mood, biometric, and activity to generate personalized playlists

 - 📫 How to reach me:
     - [LinkedIn](https://www.linkedin.com/in/john-hope-22903/)